Femmehacks2021/SafetyProject/README.md

 A project constructed during #femmehacks 2021.

 The team:
-+ Front end: Vix, Taylor
++ UI/UX: Vix, Taylor
-+ Back end: Lencia, Maureen
++ Backend: Lencia, Maureen

 Our project is online at: https://fourth-elixir-304018.uc.r.appspot.com/
 Several pages to visit that are not linked yet: